BuildAndDestroy/container_toolkit/traefik/README.md

 TODO:
-Update with middleware, the below does not work with newer versions of Traefik and Let's Encrypt
+* Update with middleware, the below does not work with newer versions of Traefik and Let's Encrypt
+* Found that the apiVersion needs to be updated (under IngressRoute):

 ---
 apiVersion: v1